SalokinGreen/Nexus-Forge/README.md

 # Introduction

 This project is an response to the lack of open source world-building tools.
-This is supposed to help world-builder to create, manage, and share their world.
+This is supposed to help world-builder to create, manage, and share their worlds.
 This project is still in its early stage, so there are still a lot of features that are not implemented yet.

 ## AI